ltpitt/bash-network-repair-automation/README.md

 `sudo crontab -e`
 - Add to your crontab the following line, it will execute the check every minute.
 Please customize the script path according to the folder where you cloned the repo:
 `* * * * * /yourpath/network_check.sh >> /var/log/netcheck.log 2>&1`
-- If you also want to reboot in case wifi is not working after the fix customize the reboot_server variable accordigly editing the script:
+- If you also want to reboot in case the network is not working after the fix customize the reboot_server variable accordigly editing the script:
 `nano network_check.sh`

 ## Optional - Push notifications / Email